 Mathematically, we’d think of this as, rather than a function’s codomain or range, its image—the specific subset of possible results of a function, as opposed to the class of objects that those results lie in.
 When we detect that vibe it’s because we’re familiar with, well, that artist’s canon.

-.
-Maybe a distributional model over an artist’s canon could suss out that artist’s vibe?
-Maybe there’s meaning to be given to adjunction in the categorical model of distributional semantics?
+artist’s vibe?
+Maybe there’s meaning to be given to adjunction in the

 Maybe it’s actually that a vibe, as relayed through the striated space of language, is right adjoint to language itself, capturing the author’s mind at a point and relayed to you, reader, in a form that you can internalize into your own smooth space, only to map it again to your own vibe when you relay it to a friend, and so on and so on, always and forever, composed eternally.